zhangy10/px4-firmware/boards/modalai/rb5-flight/WORK_ITEMS.md

 * Startup errors:
    * ERROR [mavlink] DM_KEY_MISSION_STATE lock failed
    * ERROR [mavlink] offboard mission init failed (-1)
+   * This fails because it needs dataman running.
 * Error message on SLPI: “LED: open /dev/led0 failed (22)  0302  commander_helper.cpp”
 * Why does apps side seg fault when too many PX4_INFO are sent out?
 * Calling shutdown from shell causes crash (It only stops apps side, not slpi)
 * Can only run once.
 Then needs a power cycle.
 Can it be made to run multiple times?
 * Cannot start mavlink shell from QGC.
 Get this error: ERROR [mavlink] Failed to start shell (-1)
+  - Comments in the code says it only works for NuttX.
+All others return error.

 ### Hardware
 * ADB flaky on M0051 with old APM.
 Get a root cause.